calicoday/ruby-tree-sitter-ffi/Readme.md

 ### Rusty tests system

-[shd be src/rusty/gen_rusty.rb] [mention stubs]

-In `./gen/rusty/` are test files `rusty_node_test.rb`, `rusty_tree_test.rb` and `rusty_query_test.rb`, translated from the tree-sitter cli tests in Rust by the script `./src/rusty/gen_rusty.rb`.
+In `gen/rusty/` are test files `rusty_node_test.rb`, `rusty_tree_test.rb` and `rusty_query_test.rb`, translated from the tree-sitter cli tests in Rust by the script `src/rusty/gen_rusty.rb`.
 You can run them from the project dir with
 ```
 $ ruby gen/rusty/run_rusty.rb
 ```

-The script `./src/gen/rusty_gen.rb` reads the tree-sitter cli runtime test files `node_tests.rs`, `tree_tests.rs` and `query_test.rs`, runs a canoeful of gsubs on them and produces as much runnable, non-idiomatic ruby equivalents as it can.
+The script `src/gen/rusty_gen.rb` reads the tree-sitter cli runtime test files `node_tests.rs`, `tree_tests.rs` and `query_test.rs`, runs a canoeful of gsubs on them and produces as much runnable, non-idiomatic ruby equivalents as it can.
 If the script hits Rustisms it doesn't know what to do with, it comments out that test function and adds a stub function to the patch_blank file for filling in later.

 For each Rust test file, there is a rusty_prep file providing any necessary processing specific to that file.
-Also, a `skip_fn(m)` method, which is called with each test function and returns nil or a String giving the reason the test shouuld be commented out and a stub added to the patch blank.
+Also, a `skip_fn(m)` method, which is called with each test function and returns nil or a String giving the reason the test should be commented out and a stub added to the patch blank.
 Any non-nil return causes the patch but the String can be anything, though if it `include?('internal')`, the test method is commented out but no stub is created (to discard utility rust functions in the test files that aren't themselves tests).
 The rusty_prep file is NOT generated, just made by hand with stuff salvaged from the previous rusty gen system.

 The process is: generate rusty tests, edit to patch, run tests.
 Note:
 - all generated files are put in the `gen/` subdirectory